bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ## A Conclusion

-The idea that I could pull random video games out of the ether is absurd at first, but I knew this would work before I began.
-I can describe this in both as a philosophical / thought experiment, and as a technical inevitability.

 <figure style="float: right; margin: 0 0 1em 1em; max-width: 300px;">
   <img src="/images/blurst.png" alt="It was the best of times, it was the blurst of times?" style="width: 100%;">
   <figcaption style="font-size: 0.9em; text-align: center; color: #666;">